 2 and Yeshua also was invited, and his disciples, to the marriage celebration.

-and: Grk. kai, conj., See the note on the previous verse.
-Yeshua: See the note on the previous verse. also: Grk. de, conj., used to indicate (1) a contrast to a preceding statement or thought, "but;" (2) a transition in presentation of subject matter, "now, then;" or (3) a connecting particle to continue a thought, "and, also" (BAG).
-Here the third usage applies. was invited: Grk. kaleō, aor. pass., may mean (1) to express something aloud; say, call; (2) to solicit participation; call, invite; or (3) to identify by name or give a term to; call.
+and: Grk. de, conj., used to indicate (1) a contrast to a preceding statement or thought, "but;" (2) a transition in presentation of subject matter, "now, then;" or (3) a connecting particle to continue a thought, "and, also" (BAG).
+Here the third usage applies. and: Grk. kai, conj., See the note on the previous verse.
+Yeshua: Grk. ho Iēsous.
+See the previous verse. was invited: Grk. kaleō, aor. pass. ind., may mean (1) to express something aloud; say, call; (2) to solicit participation; call, invite; or (3) to identify by name or give a term to; call.
 The second meaning applies here.
 Typical of Jewish Greek the verb actually begins the verse. and: Grk. kai, conj.
 The conjunction could have the meaning of "with."

 3 And when the wine was depleted, the mother of Yeshua said to him, "They have no wine."